 - Identity theft

-Note that these aren’t the only types of riders that insurers offer.
+Note that these aren’t the only types of riders that companies offer.
 Also, keep in mind that not all insurers offer the same ones.
-Each insurance company has its own set of endorsements that you can choose from.
+Each insurance provider has its own set of endorsements that you can choose from.
 It’ll be up to you to find out which company has what you need.

 Who Needs Endorsements

-You may also want endorsements if you own expensive items.
-Standard home insurance policies usually come with personal belongings coverage.
+You may also want extra coverage if you own expensive items.
+Standard homeowners policies usually come with personal belongings protection.
 But there’s a coverage limit.
 Extremely valuable items like jewelry and art may cost too much for your insurer to replace.
 A scheduled property rider can help you in this case.
 It can extend your coverage limits for any objects that you choose.

 Types of Endorsements